cowfish813/SF-AQI/README.md

-The functional components involved with making the live update are utilized as follows
+The functional components, now updated with async/await, and involved with making the live update are utilized as follows
 ```
 const widget = () => (fetch(`https://api.waqi.info/feed/${sensorSite}/?token=${token}`)
   .then(res => (res.json()))